 - Excellent Product Assortment.
 The bigger your business gets, the more cumbersome your SKUs are likely to become if you’re dealing with everything manually.
 This is likely to become a major challenge when you have to adapt your product or service range to keep up with customer demands.
 PIM can help you to leverage robust product data to stay ahead of the curve.

-- Let your online store shine: eCommerce platforms are built to help you create amazing experiences for your customers.
+- Let your online store shine: PIM integration will enable you to create amazing experiences for your customers.
 So, let them get on with that.

 - Give your product data the PIM it deserves: your product data will work hard for you when it’s treated right.

-- Prioritise integration: while these two platforms are powerful alone and better together, those benefits can be hard to get to if your integration isn’t tight and reliable.
+- Prioritize integration: while these two platforms are powerful alone and better together, those benefits can be hard to get to if your integration isn’t tight and reliable.